 How to Force Branches to Bloom Indoors

 When forcing branches to bloom inside, the first step is to select a branch.
-In mid to late winter, go out to the shrub or tree that you will be taking branches for forcing from.
+In mid to late winter, go out to the shrub or tree that you will be taking branches for forcing.
 The branches you choose will need to be at least 12 inches long and should have several tight but plump buds on the branch.
 Carefully cut the branch away from the parent shrub or tree with a sharp clean knife.
 You may want to take a few more branches than you need, just in case some fail to bloom properly indoors.

 Once inside, the next step in forcing early flowering branches is to first carefully split the base of the branch about 4 inches up the branch and then trim an inch off the base.
 Place the whole branch in warm water.
 If it is not possible to submerge the whole branch, at the very least the cut ends should be placed in warm water.

 After the branches have soaked overnight, remove them from the water and place them immediately into the container or vase where they will be displayed.
 The water in the container should be warm.
-Place the flowering branches in a room that is between 50 and 70 degrees F. Forcing flowering branches will be faster at higher temperatures but you will have better and longer lasting flowers if they are kept at lower temperatures.
+Place the flowering branches in a room that is between 50 and 70 F. (10-21 C.).
+Forcing flowering branches will be faster at higher temperatures but you will have better and longer lasting flowers if they are kept at lower temperatures.

 The flowering branches will need bright, indirect light in order to bloom indoors properly.
 Direct light can be very intense and may burn the branches or flowers.